VPNArea isn’t one of the better-known names in the VPN world but it certainly should be.

 VPNArea offers solid performance on local connections but isn’t quite as reliable over longer distances.
-Connecting to nearby servers will provide you with speeds more than quick enough for browsing and streaming on multiple devices at once, and P2P-optimized servers make it a good choice for torrenters too.
+Connecting to nearby servers will provide you with speeds more than quick enough for streaming on multiple devices at once, though.

-VPNArea’s download performance is pretty much standard in comparison to other providers at the same price-point.
-Speeds peaked at almost 70Mbps in the UK (we test from London) and averaged around 50Mbps across the rest of Europe, which isn’t as fast as our top-tier providers (some of which offer upwards of 300Mbps) but enough to do most things online without breaking a sweat.
-Connecting out to the US East Coast from Europe you can expect downloads of over 30Mbps, which was a pleasant surprise, even if performance connecting out to Australia and Japan failed to produce a paltry 10Mbps.
+Downloads peaked at almost 70Mbps in the UK and averaged around 50Mbps across the rest of Europe.
+Connecting out to the US East Coast you can expect downloads of over 30Mbps, which was a pleasant surprise, even if connecting out to Australia failed to produce a paltry 10Mbps.

 Latency was a little higher than we’d expected, at around 11ms on same-city connections.
-While this is hardly going to affect the majority of users, keen gamers should consider looking elsewhere, as there are providers on the current market that offer ping times of 1ms or even less.
+While this is hardly going to affect the majority of users, keen gamers should consider looking elsewhere.

-Uploads were surprisingly even better than downloads, consistently coming in at 60Mbps+ on local connections and peaking at almost 90Mbps in the Netherlands.
+Uploads were surprisingly even better than downloads, consistently coming in at 60Mbps+ on local connections.
 Combined with P2P-optimized servers and a strict zero-logs policy, this makes VPNArea an excellent choice for torrenters.
-As is usually the case, these speeds dropped off dramatically on international connections, struggling to reach 3Mbps in Australia, but this is nothing to worry too much about.

-A choice of 42 servers spread over 11 different US cities is up there with some of our top-tier providers, and is great for users that need to drill down to a specific state for whatever reason.
-There’s also a choice of five cities in Australia, four in the UK, three in Canada, and at least two in a handful of countries not usually so well-served, including Austria, Brazil and South Africa.
+A choice of 42 servers spread over 11 different US cities is great for users that need to drill down to a specific state for whatever reason.
+There’s also city-level choice in a handful of other popular locations.

 You can find the complete list of VPNArea server locations by country and city on their website below.